 Ceramic knives are made from ceramic powder placed in a mold and subjected to very intense pressure.
 The mold is then fired in a kiln similar to the way that traditional pottery is made.
 However, the ceramic knifes are formed under controlled temperatures.
-The final step involves honing the blade with a diamond wheel to create its renowned sharpness.
+The final step involves honing the blade with a diamond wheel to create its sharpness.

 Not everyone feels so warmly about these new-fangled kitchen tools.
 Some say they should be considered a supplement to other sets, be those other sets stainless steel, high-carbon stainless steel or titanium.
 Others completely dismiss ceramic knives as trendy gadgets.